JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 have grown to evaluate the expression, leaving only the result on top of the calculation Stack.

 .........!.........!.........!.........!.........!.........!.........!.........!

 # PARSER STATE

+The "parser state" is a single byte used to keep track of the program item being parsed.
+The meaning of bit 6 is fixed: it always represents "the last instruction added to the program was `USE`".
+(Bit 6 was chosen for the ease of testing it in 4 bytes with a `BIT` and a `BVS`.)
+Bit 7, which can be tested in two bytes with a `BMI` instruction, usually represents something that needs checking often, such as "whether to expect a value or an operator" or "is this an `INPUT` or a `PRINT` statement?".
+The lowest bits are usually used for some sort of counter.

+If we need to parse a different kind of item  (for example, a numeric value referred to in a `PRINT` statement), the current parser state can be saved on the 6502 stack and restored afterwards.

+## WHILE PARSING AN EXPRESSION

 Bit | Meaning
 ---:|------------------------------